Data Architecture Principles

-Snowflake's cloud data platform deploys unique architecture that allows data engineers, data analysts, and data scientists to maximize productivity without the performance, scale, or concurrency limitations of other solutions.
+Snowflake's Data Cloud deploys unique architecture that allows data engineers, data analysts, and data scientists to maximize productivity without the performance, scale, or concurrency limitations of other solutions.
 Snowflake provides a single, near-zero maintenance platform-as-a-service.
 Logically integrated but independently scalable compute, storage, and cloud services layers that leverage MPP provide organizations with unlimited workload and user concurrency and full elasticity.

 Compatible with popular BI ETL, and data science tools, Snowflake enables data pros to support the widest range of data warehouse, data lake, data engineering and data science workloads.